Bride and groom hugging at golden hour

 How Long Will Our Couple Portrait Session Take?

-My recommendation is to set aside 10-20 minutes for your couple photos on your wedding day.
-This amount of time is short enough so that you’re not spending too much time away from guests, but it still gives me enough time to capture photos with a little variation.
+This amount of time is short enough so that you’re not away from guests for too long, but it still gives me enough time to capture wedding photos with a little variation.

 Couple walking down the steps with Leeds Civic Hall in the background